The Proof

 Creative Work Uploads

-Upload the actual creative you want to decode: print ads, storyboards, key visuals, scripts, radio/video transcripts, social media content, campaign decks, creative briefs.
+Upload the actual creative you want to analyse: print ads, storyboards, key visuals, scripts, radio/video transcripts, social media content, campaign decks, creative briefs.
 Images (JPG, PNG, GIF, WEBP) are analysed visually.
 Documents (PDF, Word, Excel, PowerPoint, text) have their text extracted.
 Up to 5 files.

-Step 3: Decode
+Step 3: Analyse

-The AI analyses your creative work against the brand context and produces a complete reverse-engineered strategy brief.
+The AI analyses your creative work against the organisation context and produces a complete reverse-engineered strategy brief.
 This covers eight fields drawn from across the Threader Suite: problem, convention, audience tension, positioning, direction, exclusions, organising thought, and brand attitude.

 Step 4: Results

-Re-decode with Edits
+Re-analyse with Edits

 Comparison Mode